-Since family practices are considered “general medicine,” many assume that a general one-size-fits-all electronic medical record (EMR)/electronic health record (EHR) systems is perfectly sufficient to suit their needs.
-Although this may be true, it is also true that general practitioners practice a specialty just like any other, and therefore can benefit from an EMR that’s specifically suited to the high volume, wide variety and long-term relationships associated with family practice.
+Since family practices are considered “general medicine,” many assume that a general one-size-fits-all electronic medical record (EMR)/electronic health record (EHR) system is perfectly sufficient to meet their needs.
+Though this may be true, it’s also true that general practitioners practice a specialty just like any other, and therefore can benefit from an EMR that’s specifically suited to the high volume, wide variety and long-term relationships associated with family practice.

 A family practice EMR should aid the physician in nurturing long-term patient relationships, provide support in making referrals to specialists and incorporate the variety of complaints and conditions they see on a regular basis.
-In addition to core functionality like medical records, billing, inventory management and scheduling features, consider the following specific criteria when selecting your family practice EMR software:
+In addition to core functionality, such as medical records, billing, inventory management and scheduling features, consider the following specific criteria when selecting your family practice EMR software:

 |Patient history||Family practices maintain relationships that last many years, and possibly even multiple generations.
 Therefore, it’s important to consider the way patient history is stored and presented in subsequent visits.
 Does the EMR store family history to alert the physician of genetic predisposition?
 Does it show the patient’s immunization/vaccination, allergy or medication history to facilitate accurate and effective treatment?
 Does it have growth charts for trend monitoring over time?
 Ensure your EMR solution stores this information and reports it in an easy-to-use way.|

 |General practice SOAP notes templates||Family practices deal with a wide variety of conditions, so family practice EMRs can have hundreds of specialized note templates in order to accommodate them.
 For example, there can be templates for cardiovascular, gastrointestinal, musculoskeletal, nervous system, ENT, gynecology, derm, ECG, abdominal/chest pain, physical exam, well/sick baby/child exam and CHDP (California).|